rs/SDURLCache/README.md

     [NSURLCache setSharedURLCache:urlCache];
     [urlCache release];

-To save flash drive, SDURLCache doesn't cache on disk responses which cache max-age is lower than 5 minutes by default.
+To save flash drive, SDURLCache doesn't cache on disk responses if cache expiration delay is lower than 5 minutes by default.
 You can change this behavior by changing the `minCacheInterval` property.

-Cache eviction is done automatically on cache-in, when disk capacity is outreached.
-All write disk operation like cache storing or evicting is done in a separated thread (using NSOperation) so it won't block the NSURLConnection run loop thread.
+Cache eviction is done automatically when disk capacity is outreached in a periodic maintenance thread.
+All disk write operations are done in a separated thread so they can't block the main run loop.

 To control the caching behavior, use the `NSURLRequest`'s `cachePolicy` property.
 If you want a response not to be cached on disk but still in memory, you can implement the `NSURLConnection`